COVID-19 Program Modifications

 Secure technology: All students should be prepared to bring a reliable laptop in the event that classes have to temporarily transition online.

-Yes, AKP will require all AKP students to be vaccinated and boosted against COVID-19 in order to participate in the program (allowing exemptions for medical or religious reasons).
+Yes, AKP requires all AKP students to be vaccinated and boosted against COVID-19 in order to participate in the program (allowing exemptions for medical or religious reasons).
 This means that students must have completed their original vaccine series and received a booster shot (e.g. a third shot of a two-shot series such as Pfizer or Moderna, an mRNA shot in addition to a one-shot series such as J & J, etc.) at least two weeks prior to arrival to Japan.

 AKP currently allows vaccinations from any vaccine approved by the World Health Organization.
 Please refer to the WHO website for a list of currently approved vaccines.